This procedure sets forth guidelines to assist state-operated campuses of the State

 Evaluation of Design Firm Response (7557-124)

 Diversity Practices Scoring Rubric (7557-125)

 MWBE DOCUMENTATION REVIEW AND APPROVAL

-Prior to the contract being signed, the MWBE Program Coordinator in consultation
+Prior to the contract being signed, the MWBE Program Coordinator in consultation with

 If approved, the contractor, at the direction of campus, must submit copies of all